Gay Cape Town – Fun, Friendly and Unique.

 Green Point & Mouille: A Convenient Hub

-- Adjacent to De Waterkant, Green Point is a vibrant, centrally located area that appeals to both locals and visitors.
+- Adjacent to De Waterkant, Green Point is a vibrant, centrally located area popular with visitors.

 - It is close to the Cape Town Stadium, Sea Point Promenade, and V&A Waterfront.